cisco-en-programmability/terraform-provider-catalystcenter/README.md

 ## What happens if I don’t migrate?
 Your existing setup will continue to function, but no new features will be available for this provider.
 Over time, compatibility issues may arise as Terraform and Meraki evolve.
-Bugs will be fixed on a best effort basis until June 30th, 2026.
+Bugs will be fixed on a best effort basis until July 31st, 2026.

 - - -